rbotafogo/scicom/Announcements/Announcement_0.4.1.md

 * Allows R scripts to access Ruby classes and call Ruby methods transparently;
 * Allows R scripts to access Java classes and call Java methods transparently;
 * Allows access to R scripts from inside Ruby scripts;
+* Allows interaction with data wherever it's stored, whether that's on disk, in a remote database, or in the cloud;
+* Improves performance over GnuR using techniques such as deferred computation, implicit paralellism, and just-in-time compilation;
+* Allows deployment to Platform-as-a-Service providers like Google Appengine, Amazon Beanstalk or Heroku.

 SciCom installation and download
 ================================